ijustwebdev/OneDaySite/README.md

 # OneDaySite
-Static SPA Challenge I made for myself.
+Static site in one day challenge I made for myself.

 I was pretty rusty so I decided to give myself a site to clone and do what I could in a single day.
 This is from Frontendmentor's website and it was a good page to try to replicate.
 I did the hero image in photoshop with a stock image I found on unsplash.